slubowa/farmai/README.md

 ## Prerequisites
 Before you begin, ensure you have installed:
 * Docker ([Installation guide](https://docs.docker.com/get-docker/))
+* The .env with API keys will be shared separately

 ## Installation
 Clone the FarmAI repository by running:
 * git clone https://github.com/yourusername/farmai.git

+## Environment variables
+ *The .env file is critical as it contains the API keys.
+After cloning the repository, copy it from the zip folder provided into the backend folder before running the application

 ## Navigatee to the cloned repository
 *cd farmai